swiftlang/swift/docs/ABI.rst

 types.
 For non-generic nominal types, these metadata records are generated statically by the compiler.
 For instances of generic types, and for intrinsic types such as tuples, functions, protocol compositions, etc., metadata records are vended by the runtime as needed.
+Every type has a unique metadata record;
+two **metadata pointer** values are equal iff the types are equivalent.

+In the layout descriptions below, offsets are given relative to the metadata pointer as an index into an array of pointers.
+On a 32-bit platform, **offset 1** means an offset of 4 bytes, and on 64-bit platforms, it means an offset of 8 bytes.

 Common Metadata Layout
 ~~~~~~~~~~~~~~~~~~~~~~